 Separation of Nail Polish Components Due to Precipitation:

 You will want to give your nail polishes a small shake or roll from time to time to keep the formula evenly mixed and consistent.
 Once the polish separates, it can be difficult to revive it back into its best form.
 If you regularly paint your nails, try to shake all your used or previously opened bottles whenever you paint to prevent separation due to precipitation.

 Exposure to Light:

-Try to avoid exposing your nail polishes to light, heat sources or fluctuations in temperature.
+Try to avoid exposing your nail polishes to light, heat sources, or fluctuations in temperature.
 Instead, store the nail polishes in a cool and dark place, such as in a bedroom cabinet.
 Contrary to popular thought, the bathroom is one of the trickier places to store nail polish, as there is a consistent fluctuation in temperatures there.
-Think of it like store fine wine...cool, dark, and consistent is the best way to keep it fresh.
-This will keep the polishes smooth and creamy for an even coat.
+Think of it like storing fine wine...cool, dark, and consistent is the best way to keep it fresh.
+This will keep the polishes smooth and creamy for an even base coat.

 How to Make Nail Polish Last Longer

 Regular nail polish lasts for around 18 to 24 months on average, whereas gel nail polish lasts for around 24 to 36 months, with unopened bottles lasting the longest.
 Nail polishes only start to expire once they have been opened, so try to avoid opening a bottle if you are not going to use it immediately.

 Many people don't take into account the things they can do to make their nail polish last longer.
 That is why we have listed below the best practices for you to follow to successfully look after your nail polish!